 Just like a conventional push bike, an electric bike is propelled forward through the turning of the pedals.
 Electric motor systems offer varied levels of assistance, to be adjusted depending on fitness levels, terrain and style of riding.

-The motor systems power source come from an attached battery which defines how much assistance goes through the pedals.
-Batteries vary in wattage from between 250 and 500w, with a higher wattage providing the rider with more power and a greater range.
-Battery life will depend on running mode, temperature, terrain and a whole host of factors and charging time from empty to full will take up to 6 hours.
+Each motor system’s power source comes from an attached battery which defines how much assistance goes through the pedals.
+Batteries vary in wattage from between 250 and 500w, with a higher wattage providing the rider with more power and a greater ride-range.
+Battery life will depend on the motor-mode you are riding in, the temperature, terrain and a whole host of factors; typically charging time from empty to full will take around six hours.

-The newest entry into the world of electric bikes, e-Road is a new concept prioritising low weight and ride feel.
-Bikes such as the Cannondale Synapse Neo and Focus Paralane² have integrated motor systems which will provide assistance up to speeds of 25kph, after which the motor cuts out and the bike rides just like a conventional road bike.
+The newest entry into the world of electric bikes, e-Road is a new concept prioritising low weight and an authentic ride feel.
+Bikes such as the CANNONDALE SUPERSIX EVO NEO and SPECIALIZED TURBO CREO SL have compact integrated motor systems which will provide assistance up to speeds of 25kph, after which the motor cuts out and the bike rides just like a conventional road bike.
 With frame geometries, narrow tyres and drop handlebars mirroring their non-electric counterparts, e-road bikes are for those riders looking to keep pace with the group as the road tilts upwards.

-The latest electric road bikes weigh between 12-13kg thanks to constantly evolving technology and lightweight batteries and motors.
+The latest electric road bikes weigh between 12-13kg thanks to constantly evolving technology, lightweight batteries and motors.
 Many manufacturers offer decoupling battery systems which allow the bike to be ridden as a conventional bike without the added weight.
 Motor systems from Bosch and Fazua are the most common on performance e-road bikes and offer between 250 and 400 watts of extra power.
-Different running modes allow you to adjust the assistance to suit the terrain.
+Specialized’s own SL 1.1 motor and battery features on their Turbo Creo SL range of e-road bikes and stand out as one of the lightest most-neatly-integrated systems available.